dkessner/ProcessingGdxAdapter/ProcessingGdx/readme.md

 After creating a new libgdx project, you need to do the following to use the ProcessingGdx library.

-### add ProcessingGdx as dependency of the :core project
+## add ProcessingGdx as dependency of the :core project and as a
+## dependency of the :html project

 _<project_name>_`/build.gradle`: